- COVID-19: Travel restrictions to Israel

 WIFI is free in hotels lobby and on bus tour

-We strongly recommend purchasing Travel Insurance (Cancellation and Medical Insurance) to protect against cancellation fees and additional travel expenses that may incur before, after or during the trip.
+We strongly recommend purchasing comprehensive Travel Insurance (Cancellation and Medical Insurance) to protect against cancellation fees and additional travel expenses or financial default that may incur before, after or during the trip.

 Please contact your medical provider, airline or travel agent to obtain a policy for this trip.
 This is important.